Get exclusive member benefits & effect social change. Join Today

-Individuals who suffer from hypertension are often prescribed medication by a healthcare professional to help manage their condition.
+In people with hypertension, blood moves through the blood vessels at a higher pressure.
+This puts increased pressure on the delicate tissues and damages the vessels.
+People who have hypertension are often prescribed medication by a healthcare professional to help manage their condition.
 Medications that lower blood pressure are called antihypertensives and come in a variety of classes.
 ACE inhibitors are one class of antihypertensives.

-“ACE” stands for “angiotensin-converting enzyme.”
-These medications lower blood pressure by encouraging blood vessels to relax and open, which promotes the free flow of blood.
-In addition to treating high blood pressure, ACE inhibitors treat congestive heart failure.
+ACE stands for angiotensin-converting enzyme.
+These medications lower blood pressure by encouraging the blood vessels to relax and open.
+This promotes the free flow of blood.

-Since 1981, ACE inhibitors commonly have been prescribed to treat high blood pressure because they tend to be well-tolerated by patients.
+Since 1981, ACE inhibitors have been commonly prescribed to treat hypertension.
+This is because they tend to be well-tolerated by those who take them.
 They’re usually taken just once a day, often in the morning.
-They may be prescribed along with diuretics or calcium channel blockers, which also are used to treat high blood pressure.
+They may be prescribed along with diuretics or calcium channel blockers, which are also used to treat high blood pressure.

 For a better visual, imagine a garden hose.
-It would take longer or require more pressure to pour a gallon of water through a hose with a quarter inch diameter than it would to pour it through a garden hose with a one inch diameter.
+It would take longer and require more pressure to obtain a gallon of water through a hose with a quarter-inch diameter than it would to obtain it through a garden hose with a one-inch diameter.
 Less pressure would cause the water to dribble out of the hose.
-More pressure would cause the water to spray out.
+More pressure would make the water flow out easily.

-Although most people tolerate these medications well, they can cause a number of side effects.
+Most people tolerate these medications well.
+Like all medications, however, ACE inhibitors can cause a number of side effects in some people.
 These include:

-Because some over-the-counter pain medications may decrease the effectiveness of ACE inhibitors, you should check with your physician before taking medications such as ibuprofen (Advil, Motrin), naproxen (Aleve), and other nonsteroidal anti-inflammatory drugs (NSAIDS).
-Taking these medications occasionally or by accident while taking a prescribed ACE inhibitor probably isn’t harmful, but you should avoid using them regularly.
-Your doctor and pharmacist should each have a complete list of the medications you’re taking.
+Some over-the-counter pain medications may decrease the effectiveness of ACE inhibitors.
+Make sure to check with your doctor before taking ibuprofen (Advil), naproxen (Aleve), and other nonsteroidal anti-inflammatory drugs.
+Taking these pain medications occasionally while taking a prescribed ACE inhibitor probably isn’t harmful.
+But you should avoid using them regularly.
+Speak with your doctor or pharmacist if you have any concerns about potential drug interactions.

-As with any medication, the fact that an ACE inhibitor is working doesn’t mean you should stop taking it.
-Although it's tempting to toss your pills once you’re feeling better, taking them consistently will help keep your blood pressure in a healthy range.
-If you’re experiencing side effects, call your doctor before you discontinue the medication.
-Your side effects may diminish over time or your doctor may have special instructions for stopping taking the medication.
+As with any prescribed medication, you should never stop taking an ACE inhibitor unless your doctor tells you to do so.
+It may be tempting to toss your pills once you’re feeling better.
+But taking them consistently will help keep your blood pressure in a healthy range.
+If you’re experiencing side effects, call your doctor before you stop taking the medication.
+Your side effects may diminish over time.
+Your doctor may also have special instructions on how to discontinue the medication.

 Written by: Robin Donovan